icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 The following formulae are recommended for optional functionality of components of IceTray:

-  cdk qt libarchive doxygen cfitsio hdf5 nlopt minuit2 suite-sparse healpix zstd
+  cdk qt@5 libarchive doxygen cfitsio hdf5 nlopt minuit2 suite-sparse healpix zstd

 Most of the recommended formulae are in the main distribution, but IceCube maintains a `tap`_ for uncommon software that IceTray depends on.